xrrocha/sdynamic/README.md

 </table>

-To keep formatting simpler (as well as to make the comparison somewhat more fair) I've placed each Yaml attribute on a separate line.
-Yaml is a superset of JSON.
+To keep formatting simpler (as well as to make the comparison somewhat more fair) I've placed each Yaml attribute on a separate line (which wasn't strictly necessary as Yaml is a superset of JSON).

 Yaml minimizes punctuation: